openwisp/ansible-openwisp2/README.md

 Install OpenWISP2 in a VirtualBox VM
 ----------------------------------------------

 If you want to check out **OpenWISP 2** on your own laptop, PC, you can simply do so.
 This section covers the steps involved to achieve the above stated task.
-This article assumes you already have an Ubuntu-Server VM set up.
+The following steps have been written assuming you've already set-up your VM.
+The OS recommended for doing this is Ubuntu Server.

 **Step 1**: [Install ansible](#install-ansible)